 With the help of locals, Ruel received the food supplements needed to sustain his life, whilst David raised the necessary funds for Ruel’s surgery.
 Ruel represents hundreds of thousands of forgotten and unwanted children suffering in isolated villages and towns in developing nations.

-Ruel’s story was the founding of the Ruel Foundation and today the Ruel Foundation has helped thousands of children and their families in the Philippines, Vanuatu and the Fiji islands.
+Ruel’s story was the founding of the Ruel Foundation and today the Ruel Foundation has helped thousands of children and their families throughout the South Pacific.

 In 2006, Pauline Curtis-Smith started an orphanage and a home for malnourished children in Oriental Mindoro.
 This was extended to a second home on Romblon island in 2017.